Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 Iowa State

-Remaining games: 4 (Feb.
-25 vs. Oklahoma; March 2 at Texas; March 6 at West Virginia; March 9 vs. Texas Tech)
+Remaining games: 3 (March 2 at Texas; March 6 at West Virginia; March 9 vs. Texas Tech)

 KenPom projection: 11-7

-Iowa State's title hopes appear to be fading after dropping three games out with four games left on its schedule.
+Iowa State's title hopes appeared to be fading after dropping three games out with four games left on its schedule.
 The Cyclones lost to TCU 75-72 on the road Saturday.

 The good news?
 Besides a finale against Texas Tech (at home), the Cyclones do have a fairly manageable schedule.
 But they'll likely need some outside help to truly contend.